Skip to main content

 Component Not Selectable

-Weaverse Studio showing a warning icon on a component that is not selectable, with a hover popup explaining the issue
+Weaverse Studio showing an info icon on a component that is not selectable in the preview

 Why This Happens

 Weaverse Studio identifies components in the preview by looking for a data-wv-id attribute on the DOM element.
 This attribute is automatically included in the props that Weaverse passes to your component.
-There are two main causes for this issue:
+There are three common causes for this:

 1. Props not spread correctly — the data-wv-id attribute is in the props but never reaches the DOM